 If in addition the Closure Compiler is run on that output, we get which is fairly close to the original C++ (the differences, of having the loop's condition inside the loop instead of inside the for() expression at the top of the original loop, are not important to performance).
-Thus, it is possible to recreate the original high-level structure of the code that was compiled into LLVM assembly.
+Thus, it is possible to recreate the original high-level structure of the code that was compiled into LLVM assembly, despite that structure not being explicitly available to Emscripten.